JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ```
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/image-flip.JPG)

-To further train the car to return to the center of the lane, I took adavantage of the left and right cameras on the car.
+To further train the car to return to the center of the lane, I took advantage of the left and right cameras on the car.
 Essentially, I treated the car's left camera as its center-facing camera and changed the steering angle by an offset.
 That way, if the car center camera sees a picture similar to its left camera image, it will be trained to return to the lane's center.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/steer-offsets.JPG)